 Ingredients: West County cider apples and thyme

-Package type: 500ml translucent bottle
+Package type: 500ml clear glass bottle with crown cap

 Recommended type of glass: pint glass